zivmax/blog/src/content/posts/CS110/CS110-Project-1-2.md

 description: A simple 2D-Convolution algorithm in C and RISC-V and a padded 2D-Convolution in RISC-V.  (Individual Project)
 tags:
 - CS110
-- 计算机体系架构
+- Computer Architecture
-- 上科大
+- STU
-- 计算机科学
+- CS
-category: 项目
+category: Course Project
 ---

 # Project 1.2: 2D-Convolution in C and RISC-V (Individual Project)